mccarthycormac/critical-curious/_posts/2016-09-29-spaceX-Mars.md

 Here is a great write up about it on the wonderful Wait But Why - http://waitbutwhy.com/2016/09/spacexs-big-fking-rocket-the-full-story.html

 And there is also more on the SpaceX website.

+Random Thought: Did Elon build Tesla cars to be so fast so more humans will be more comfortable with the g forces experienced in space travle!?